 Let the wise hear and increase in learning, and the one who understands obtain guidance.

-SOS has previously read: The Storied Life of AJ Fikry by Gabrielle Zevin, The Rose Rent by Ellis Peters, The Curious Incident of the Dog in the Night-time by Mark Haddon, The Underground Railroad by Colson Whitehead, A Man Called Ove by Fredrik Backman, Blood and Silk: The Hidden Love Story of Mary Magdalene and Jesus of Nazareth by Carol McKay, A Spool of Blue Thread by Anne Tyler, The Girl on the Train by Paula Hawkins, All the Light we Cannot See by Anthony Doerr, Compass and Stars by the Rev. Martin L. Smith.
+SOS has previously read: The Summer Before the War by Helen Simonson, The Storied Life of AJ Fikry by Gabrielle Zevin, The Rose Rent by Ellis Peters, The Curious Incident of the Dog in the Night-time by Mark Haddon, The Underground Railroad by Colson Whitehead, A Man Called Ove by Fredrik Backman, Blood and Silk: The Hidden Love Story of Mary Magdalene and Jesus of Nazareth by Carol McKay, A Spool of Blue Thread by Anne Tyler, The Girl on the Train by Paula Hawkins, All the Light we Cannot See by Anthony Doerr, Compass and Stars by the Rev. Martin L. Smith.
 The Sunday Philosophy Club by Alexander McCall Smith, Flunking Sainthood: A Year of Breaking the Sabbath, Forgetting to Pray, and Still Loving my Neighbor by Jana Riess, The Light Between Oceans by M.L.
 Stedman, A year of Biblical Womanhood by Rachel Held Evans, Heft: A Novel by Liz Moore, Go Set a Watchman by Harper Lee, To Kill a Mockingbird by Harper Lee, The Glass Castle by Jeannette Walls, The Kitchen House by Kathleen Grissom, The Rosie Project by Graeme Simsion, Flight Behavior by Barbara Kingsolver, The Giver by Lois Lowry, White Lilacs by Carolyn Meyer, The Fault in Our Stars by John Green, Orphan Train by Christina Baker Kline, Zealot by Reza Aslan and It’s Really All About God by Samir Selmanovic, Snow in August by Pete Hamill, and Small Victories: Spotting Improbable Moments of Grace by Anne Lamott.